stack-of-tasks/pinocchio/README.md

 **Pinocchio** is first tailored for robotics applications, but it can be used in extra contexts (biomechanics, computer graphics, vision, etc.).
 It is built upon Eigen for linear algebra and FCL for collision detection. **Pinocchio** comes with a Python interface for fast code prototyping, [directly accessible](https://github.com/conda-forge/pinocchio-feedstock#installing-pinocchio) through [Conda](https://docs.conda.io/en/latest/).

-**Pinocchio** is now at the heart of various robotics softwares as [Crocoddyl](https://github.com/loco-3d/crocoddyl/tree/devel), an open-source and efficient Differential Dynamic Programming solver for robotics, the [Stack-of-Tasks](http://stack-of-tasks.github.io), an open-source and versatile hierarchical controller framework or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning.
+**Pinocchio** is now at the heart of various robotics software as [Crocoddyl](https://github.com/loco-3d/crocoddyl/tree/devel), an open-source and efficient Differential Dynamic Programming solver for robotics, the [Stack-of-Tasks](http://stack-of-tasks.github.io), an open-source and versatile hierarchical controller framework or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning.

 If you want to learn more on **Pinocchio** internal behaviors and main features, we invite you to read the related [paper](https://hal-laas.archives-ouvertes.fr/hal-01866228).